verrazzano/verrazzano/install-olcne.md

 This document describes installing [Verrazzano](https://verrazzano.io/) on [Oracle Linux Cloud Native Environment (OLCNE)](https://docs.oracle.com/en/operating-systems/olcne/) cluster.

-> **NOTE**: You should only install this alpha release of Verrazzano in a cluster that can be safely deleted when your evaluation is complete.
+> **NOTE**: You should install this alpha release of Verrazzano only in a cluster that can be safely deleted when your evaluation is complete.

 ## Prerequisites
-* Verrazzano requires Oracle Linux Cloud Native Environment version 1.1 or later.
+* Oracle Linux Cloud Native Environment version 1.1 or later.
-* Verrazzano installation requires that the following software be installed on the system used to install Verrazzano.
+* The following software installed on the system used to install Verrazzano:
-  The Oracle Linux Cloud Native Environment operator node is typically used to install Verrazzano.

   * curl
   * helm (version 3.0.x, 3.1.x or 3.2.x)
   * jq
   * kubectl
   * openssl

+  The Oracle Linux Cloud Native Environment operator node is typically used to install Verrazzano.

   If you are using Oracle Linux 7, then these requirements can be installed as shown:
   ```